Cisco Talos warns about malicious cryptocurrency mining attacks

 “Currently, the most valuable currency to mine with standard systems is Monero (XMR), and adversaries have done their research,” the report said.
 “In addition, Monero is extremely privacy-conscious, and as governments have started to scrutinize Bitcoin more closely, Monero and other coins with heavy emphasis on privacy may become a safe haven for threat actors.”

-The hijacking of a pool of computers is similar to launching Distributed Denial of Service (DDoS) attacks where 100,000 machines flooding a target with bogus traffic becomes much more effective than a single system under the attacker’s control sending bogus traffic, the report said.
+The hijacking of a pool of computers is similar to what happens with Distributed Denial of Service (DDoS) attacks, where 100,000 machines flooding a target with bogus traffic becomes much more effective than a single system sending bogus traffic, the report said.

 To hide their tracks, attackers can limit their usage of a CPU to prevent users from noticing.
-They can also use the computer when it goes into sleep mode and isn’t being used by its real owner.
+They can also use the computer when it goes into sleep mode and isn’t being used by its owner.
 Cisco Talos has witnessed both Chinese and Russian criminal groups discussing the use of crypto mining, with the first observed Chinese actors talking about mining botnets in November 2016.

 “From a Russian underground perspective, there has been significant movement related to mining in the last six months,” the report said.
 “There have been numerous discussions and several offerings on top-tier Russian hacking forums.
 The discussions have been split, with the majority of the discussion around the sale of access to mining bots, as well as bot developers looking to buy access to compromised hosts for the intended purpose of leveraging them for crypto mining.”